samuelxyz/drg-analysis/memes.md

 There is some missing information: This PGL build inflicts an amount of heat equal to the maximum damage and inflicts it across the entire radius, allowing it to consistently kill low-health enemies in a decent area given enough time for them to burn.
 It also does an extra 60 direct damage to an enemy if the grenade directly hits the enemy, and applies a guaranteed stun in the entire blast radius.
 So actually it's not as bad as it looks...

 Until you consider that Minelayer has over 5x the rate of fire and can cover its own reloads and has about 15x as much ammo.
-In fact a single magazine of Minelayer contains more than twice as many rounds as the entire ammo pool of the PGL build.
+In fact a single magazine of Minelayer contains more than twice as many shots as the entire ammo pool of the PGL build.

 ## Ammo Overclock Alignment Chart

 In the end, everything is an ammo overclock.
-(Except Armor Break Module, nobody likes that one)
+(Except Armor Break Module, that one is truly nothing)

 ![](img/ammo_overclock.png)